sourceryinstitute/OpenCoarrays/INSTALL.md

 For broad coverage of CAF features, ease of installation, and ease of use, first install the following:

-* An OpenCoarrays-aware Fortran compiler (currently GCC gfortran 5.1; for co_reduce support, use the gfortran 5.3 or later),
+* An OpenCoarrays-aware Fortran compiler: [GCC Fortran] 5.1 or later,
-* A C compiler that supports the C99 standard, and
+* The Fortran compiler's companion C compiler that supports the C99 standard, and
-* An MPI implementation that supports MPI 3.0 one-sided communication (preferably [MPICH](http://www.mpich.org) or [MVAPICH](http://mvapich.cse.ohio-state.edu) for robustness and performance).
+* An MPI implementation that supports the MPI 3.0 standard and was built by the Fortran compiler's companion C compiler (preferably [MPICH] or [MVAPICH] for robustness and performance)

 If installing the above prerequisites is infeasible, then a limited coverage of CAF features is available via the "caf" compiler wrapper and the [opencoarrays] module,
 for which the installation prerequisites are the following:

 * A Fortran compiler that supports the C-interoperability features of Fortran 2003
-* A C compiler that supports the C99 standard.
+* The Fortran compiler's companion C compiler that supports the C99 standard.
-* An MPI implementation that supports the MPI 3.0 standard (preferably [MPICH](http://www.mpich.org) or [MVAPICH](http://mvapich.cse.ohio-state.edu) for robustness and performance)
+* An MPI implementation that supports the MPI 3.0 standard and was built by the Fortran compiler's companion C compiler (preferably [MPICH] or [MVAPICH] for robustness and performance)

 <a name="cmake">
 ### CMake ###
 </a>
 ------------------------------------------
-[CMake](http://www.cmake.org) is the preferred build system.
+[CMake] is the preferred build system.
 CMake is a cross-platform Makefile generator that includes with the testing tool CTest.
 To avoid cluttering or clobbering the source tree, our CMake setup requires that your build directory be any directory other than the top-level OpenCoarrays source directory.
 In a bash shell, the following steps should build OpenCoarrays, install OpenCoarrays, build the tests, run the tests, and report the test results:

     tar xvzf opencoarrays.tar.gz
     cd opencoarrays